MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial-1.md

 ---
 title: Learn how to use the Azure REST API with Azure CLI| Microsoft Docs
-description: Learn how to use Azure rest with Azure Command Line (CLI)
+description: Learn how to use Azure rest with Azure Command Line (CLI).
 manager: jasongroce
 author: daphnemamsft
 ms.author: dbradish